rahuljindal1/node-interview-questions/README.md

 - **Writable Stream:** Use the `finish` event to know when all data has been written.
 - **Duplex/Transform Stream:** Use the `end` event or check for `null` return value when reading from the stream.

-## How to handle large files using streams?
+## How do you handle large files using streams?

 In Node.js, streams are designed to work in a non-blocking manner by default.
 When you use streams to handle large files, the data is processed incrementally as it becomes available, without blocking the execution of other parts of your code.
 This allows for efficient handling of large files without causing delays or consuming excessive memory.